Patrick-Geo7/Patrick-Geo7/README.md

 ### 📈 Projects

+#### **Breast Cancer Detection Model**
+*Python, TensorFlow, Deep Learning*
+Developing a state-of-the-art deep learning model aimed at accurately classifying breast cancer tumors as malignant or benign.
+This project involves extensive data preprocessing, model architecture design, and fine-tuning to achieve optimal performance.
+The ultimate goal is to assist in early detection and improve outcomes for patients.

 #### **Pet Adoption and Shelter Management System**
 *Java, SpringBoot, Angular*
 Developed a full-stack web application with a REST API and Angular frontend.
 Managed database operations using Microsoft SQL Server and performed stress testing using JMeter.